vkiperman/issues-viewer/README.md

 # issues-viewer
-A simple Issues Viewer for GitHub Repositories using GitHub’s API.
+A simple Issues Viewer for GitHub Repositories using GitHub’s API...